-The TomTom Trucker 6100 is TomTom’s all new and improved trucking specific gps unit that have been design specifically for truckers in mind.
-We like this unit and the features that comes with it, but as with many of the latest TomTom gps units, you need to read the small print to find out what exactly yours comes with as standard as this does vary between models.
+The TomTom Trucker 6100 is TomTom’s 2018 trucking specific gps unit that have been design specifically for truckers in mind.
+We like this unit and the features that comes with it, but as with many of the latest TomTom gps units, you need to read the small print.

 The standard model does come with free lifetime maps updates however it only comes with one years free traffic alerts after which you’re going to have to either buy a subscription or run without traffic alerts which does not really make sense given the model above and the model below, both come with free Lifetime Map and Traffic Updates.

 The Trucking gps comes with a superb 6-Inch screen that allows for the maps that are 3D Maps meaning that you can easily see buildings and landmarks in both low light conditions and in direct sunlight conditions.
 Like all trucking gps units, the 6100 allows you to enter your trucks dimensions that have it calculate routes based on the traffic conditions and your dimensions therefore helping to avoid any fines or being stuck in traffic.

 Overall, it’s a great mode, but unless you are planning to change next year or you really have to have a TomTom, buy the Garmin above and get yourself free traffic alerts and map updates for the life of your gps unit.